Skip to Content

 Biking in the Galapagos Islands

-Since Galakiwi tours tend to be active, with hiking, biking, kayaking and snorkeling, you will want to consider a waterproof / action camera, or at least finding a way to capture moments when you are “on the move”.
+Since Galakiwi tours tend to be active, with hiking, biking, kayaking and snorkeling, you will want to consider a waterproof case, action camera, or at least finding a way to capture moments when you are “on the move”.

 Have Fun with Selfies!